standage/IntervalLoci/01-refr-genome-summary.md

 ## Output data

-The `genhub-build.py` command creates a directory called `data/` containing 10 subdirectories, each dedicated to a specific genome.
+The `fidibus` command creates a directory called `data/` containing 10 subdirectories, each dedicated to a specific genome.
 These subdirectories store many intermediate and ancillary data files that will likely be of limited interest to most users.
 However, several data files should be of great interest.